 Will inventory continue to decline?

 National Association of Realtors (NAR) Chief Economist Lawrence Yun stated that 2017 was the best sales year in a decade, and 2018 was reduced by only 1.5%.
 He does predict that sales will continue near this or a lower level over the next couple of years.
-Freddie Mac predicts that 2019 home sales will increase by around 1%.
+Freddie Mac predicts that in 2019 home sales will increase by around 1%.